 Remember, this is a two-way conversation.
 Just as you ask questions, your physical therapist needs to know you well to design the best possible plan.
 Be prepared to answer these questions:

-Conclusion: You Are the Manager of Your Recovery Plan
+Conclusion: Take Control of Your Physiotherapy Recovery Plan

 Going to physical therapy is a big, positive step for your health.
 By being equipped with these questions, you are no longer a passive patient but an informed and active partner in your own treatment.
 This proactive approach not only helps you receive the best possible care but also gives you the power and motivation to return to a life without pain and limitations more quickly.